rabbitmq/rabbitmq-website/site/tutorials/tutorial-six-spring-amqp.md

-Spring-amqp allows you to focus on the message style you're working with and hide the details of message plumbing required to support the style.
+Spring-amqp allows you to focus on the message style you're working with and hide the details of message plumbing required to support this style.
 For example, typically the native client would create a callback queue for every RPC request.
 That's pretty inefficient so an alternative is to create a single callback queue per client.